SCW-Aberystwyth/HackyHour/index.md

 ## Who is it for?

 Staff or students from any department using computing in their research.

-## Will there be another session?

-Based on who well things go at the first session we'd like to make this a regular event.

 ## Who is running this?